References to fields, measures, and variables

 When the name of a measure is used inside an expression, it is interpreted as an alias for the measure.
 This allows you to re-use an already defined entity.
-You can only re-use master measures and chart measures in this way.
+You can use the labels of master measures and chart measures in this way.
 However, the chart measure must be in the same chart.
 You cannot use labels of measures in other charts.

 You can define a measure recursively.
 In other words, the measure can contain a reference to itself.
 However, you should only do this in charts with few rows.
 Performance degrades if the chart has many rows.
 If there are hundreds of rows, the recursive definition will stop working altogether.

 A variable can be used in two different ways in a direct reference or in a dollar expansion.
 If you use a direct reference, the variable value will be used in the calculation.
 If you use a dollar expansion, the entire dollar expansion will be replaced by the variable value before the expression is parsed.
 Therefore, the two different methods may return different results.